armindocachada/tensorflow-with-object-recognition/README.md

 Copy the url given by the newly started notebook server and open it in a browser.

-Methods to look for:
+Now lets take a look at some of the key methods

+### notifySlack

-Whenever a person is detected in a video uploaded by the security camera, a method called notifySlack is called.
+Whenever a person is detected in a video uploaded by the security camera, a method called **notifySlack** is called.
 This method uses the slack API to upload the video and an image to allow for quick identification of the security threat in the video.
 I used slack for speed of development.
 It comes with built-in security, as I can control the access to the channel to only the people I want to.
 It comes with a mobile app for android and ios, therefore I don't have to develop any app to make the notifications work.